Dental Implants Are the Gold Standard of Tooth Replacement

 YOUR DENTAL IMPLANT OPTIONS

 Single dental implant: If you are missing even one tooth, your oral health is at risk.
 Without a tooth to stimulate the jaw bone, bone atrophy begins to occur which can lead to shifting of other teeth or increased risk of infection.
-We can replace your missing tooth with a natural-looking implant and crown the same day a tooth is removed.
+We can replace your missing tooth with a natural-looking dental implant and crown the same day a tooth is removed.

 Multiple dental implants: Missing more than one tooth is common and should be addressed immediately.
-Unlike a tooth supported bridge which relies on surrounding teeth to support the restoration, implants provide a healthy, more natural alternative to bridges, which will never shift, decay or require root canal treatment.
+Unlike a tooth supported bridge which relies on surrounding teeth to support the restoration, dental implants provide a healthy, more natural alternative to bridges, which will never shift, decay or require root canal treatment.

 Full arch dental implants: If you have dentures and are looking for a more stable, healthier alternative, we can complete your smile in one visit.
 This option uses a number of dental implants (as few as four) surgically placed in the jaw bone to support a custom, natural-looking prosthesis.
 There are no pastes or need to worry about slipping dentures; this option is designed to stay in place.